GRboss/maze/README.md

 Wheather the Hero or a Monster gets into a room with a Fruit it consumes it and his health increases.

+For Monster, Floor and Fruit types prototypical inheritance is used.
+The Shot class applies the singleton pattern.